 And many more.

-The first thing you can do is to run your site through Google’s mobile friendly test.
+The first thing you can do is to run your site through Google’s Lighthouse tool.

 The results of the test will help to give you some pointers, but the fix will depend entirely on how your site was built.
 Most new online stores are much better at being mobile responsive straight out-of-the-box.
 It’s mostly older or custom built websites that are usually problematic.